corpuschat/docs/training/README.md

 - **File uploads:** Easily add knowledge by uploading documents, including MS Office files, PDFs, and more.
 - **App creation:** Directly craft documents within the app, tailoring information to your needs.
 - **Web fetching:** Automatically pull data from your website or online materials for the chatbot to learn.
-- **External sources connection:** Link to a myriad of platforms such as Notion, GitHub, YouTube, Google Drive, HubSpot, Intercom, Zendesk, and SQL databases to enrich the chatbot's knowledge pool.
+- **External sources connection:** Link knowledge from to many popular platforms, including as Notion, GitHub, YouTube, Google Drive, HubSpot, Intercom, Zendesk, and even SQL databases to enrich the chatbot's knowledge pool.

 <div style="clear:both;"></div>